Gozo General Hospital

 The Gozo General Hospital (L-Isptar Ġenerali ta' Għawdex) is the only hospital of Gozo, the second largest island in Malta.
 The hospital provides both inpatient and outpatient medical and surgical services.
 In addition, the hospital is equipped with an emergency service and is connected with hospitals on mainland Malta with an air ambulance service based in Gozo.

-The hospital is also known for its unbalanced budget for the physiotherapy department.
+History

+The hospital was opened in 1975, initially named Craig Hospital after a Maltese surgeon, and renamed in 1989.